 Over the last few months, I’ve seen quite a few posts entitled “Not all Cancer is pink”.
 I suspect it’s a reference to the ubiquitous publicity that many women’s cancer related advocates, bloggers and organisations attract.

 Those who use this phrase are perhaps concerned there is an imbalance and inherent unfairness in the distribution of support and are frustrated that their own cancer does not fare as well publicly?
 I share that frustration, however, I take my hat off to the battalions of advocates, bloggers and organisations who work very hard for breast and the various gyneacological cancers whether they push pink or not.

-I’ve even seen this term used within my own community – ‘Not all cancer is pink, some cancers are black and white’.
+I’ve even seen this term used within my own community – ‘Not all cancer is pink, some are black and white’.
 This is clearly an attempt to tie in the well-known ‘pink’ to the not so well-known ‘black and white’.
 Notwithstanding the potential for upsetting hard-working women’s cancer organisations, I also think we might be missing a trick.
 And here’s the trick which is my alternative view on where we should be focused – Not all Cancer is black and white.
-As I don’t want to indulge in ‘Cancer Olympics’, I’m clearly talking about the phrase ‘black and white’ rather than the ribbon colours.
+As I don’t want to indulge in ‘Cancer Olympics’ (never a good tactic), I’m clearly talking about the phrase ‘black and white’ rather than the ribbon colours.

 Let me explain my logic.
 There are two sides to most people’s experience or perception of cancer.
 Firstly, symptoms appear, a diagnosis is made, treatment is applied and if it works, the patient will hopefully go into remission after a period of time, normally 5 years.
 The other side is that sadly, some people may not survive the ordeal and that even applies to certain so-called ‘pink’ cancers (metastatic breast cancer for example).
 Clearly there are variations of my very simple binary explanation but these two outcomes are very common scenarios.